 Without proper measures in place, your loft is not a safe storage location.
 Its primary purpose isn’t for storing stuff, and there’s the risk you — or heavy items — could fall through the ceiling.

-So, putting some solid flooring down for safety and practical reasons makes sense, but how much does it cost to board a loft in the UK?
+So, putting some solid flooring down for safety and practical reasons makes sense, but how much does it cost?
+This guide breaks down loft boarding costs and whether or not it’s a DIY job.

 In a Hurry?
 Find top-rated builders in your area by clicking the button below: